-One in four American households owns a single-serve coffee maker.
+Did you know that one in four American households owns a single-serve coffee maker?
 Just about all of them are made by either Nespresso or Keurig, the two biggest names in the coffee pod world.

 Read on to find out how they compare before deciding which one will make its way into your home coffee bar.

-Nespresso and Keurig are both single serve coffee makere that are both well made and well designed but still have plenty of differences that make them distinctly different from each other.
+Nespresso and Keurig are both single serve coffee makeresthat are both well made and well designed but still have plenty of differences that make them distinctly different from each other.

 So you how do you know which one is best for you and your house?
 Lets compare the Keurig and the Nespresso machines in detail so you are able to make the best choice for your coffee requirements